 Reverse mortgage basics

+- How does it work?
 The bank makes payments to the borrower based on a percentage of accumulated home equity.

+- When does it need to be repaid?
 When the borrower dies, sells the home or permanently moves out.

+- Who is eligible?
 Seniors age 62 and older who own homes outright or have small mortgages.

+- How can money be used?
 For any reason.
 Retirees typically use cash to supplement income, pay for health care expenses, pay off debt or finance home improvement jobs.

 Better yet, you can never owe more than the value of your home in a reverse mortgage loan, regardless of how much you borrow.
 And if the balance is less than the value of your home at the time of repayment, you or your heirs keep the difference.

-How much can you get?According to the National Reverse Mortgage Lenders Association (NRMLA), several factors determine the amount of funds you are eligible to receive through a reverse mortgage.
-They include:
+According to the National Reverse Mortgage Lenders Association, or NRMLA, several factors determine the amount of funds you are eligible to receive through a reverse mortgage.